Quantum dots, the nanoparticles that improve color reproduction in TV displays, are migrating from the TV to the farm

 Initially, McDaniel told me, company representatives started talking to growers to determine their interest in another product in development, electricity-generating windows that use quantum dots to help gather sunlight for solar cells.
 It turned out, McDaniel said, that while growers thought reducing electricity costs would be nice, they were much more concerned about how crop yield affected their profit margins; if electricity producing windows reduced yield even a little bit, they would likely not be interested.
 So UbiQD researchers began looking into making sure electricity-generating windows wouldn’t reduce yield, tweaking the quantum dots into the mix.
 They then focused their effort to enter the greenhouse market on using quantum dots themselves to improve crop yields.

 They came up with the idea of producing long sheets of QD film, designed to be installed below the glass of a greenhouse to shift the spectrum of sunlight.
 Their first product produces an orange light at a wavelength around 600 nanometers.
 Company researchers have repeatedly tested this film on lettuce crops grown at the University of Arizona in a project funded by NASA.
-McDaniel reports that the team has done other QD film testing in New Mexico, focused on tomatoes, cucumbers, and herbs; in the Netherlands on strawberries and tomatoes; in Colorado on hemp; in California and Oregon on cannabis; and in Canada, on cucumbers and tomatoes.
+McDaniel reports that the team has done other QD film testing in New Mexico, focused on tomatoes, cucumbers, and herbs; in the Netherlands on strawberries and tomatoes; in Colorado, California, and Oregon on others; and in Canada, on cucumbers and tomatoes.
 UbiQD recently started selling the film commercially to growers in Asia, Europe, and the U.S.

 “For agriculture,” McDaniel says, “you have to go big quickly to prove the concept.
 Nanosys, which has already captured economies of scale through its work with the TV industry, was the obvious partner.”